The soaring 217 foot steeple of the Park Street Church used to be the first landmark that people saw when coming into Boston.

 But the church, built in 1809, is actually one of the buildings on the Trail, and is most famous for events that occurred almost 100 years after the War for Independence.

-Park Street Church, built well after the American Revolution, occupies land that once belonged to Boston Common.
+Park Street Church, built well after the American Revolution, occupies land once part of Boston Common.

-The Puritans built one of these public buildings, a long wooden structure called the Old Granary, in 1729 in the space now occupied by the church.
+The Puritans built a public grain storage building, a long wooden structure called the Old Granary, in 1729 in the space now occupied by the church.

-Adjacent buildings included a workhouse, where the poor and the lazy were forced to work, an almshouse where the poor could receive money or other charitable donations, and a prison to house criminals and the insane.
-A graveyard that became known as the Granary Burying Ground had occupied a couple of acres since 1660.
+Adjacent buildings included a workhouse, an almshouse, and a prison to house criminals and the insane.
+The Granary Burying Ground occupied a spot behind it since 1660.

-Unfortunately, the steeple had to be shortened after becoming unstable in the late 19th century - but the church continues to be one of Boston's loveliest sights.
+Unfortunately, the steeple proved unstable and had to be shortened in the late 1800s, but otherwise, the church you see today is the original.

-Partly because preachers delivered so many thunderous sermons emphasizing hellfire and brimstone from its pulpit and partly because a crypt in the basement contained real "brimstone" (sulfur, a component of gunpowder) during the War of 1812, the corner of Park and Tremont where the church stands is known as Brimstone Corner.
+Partly because the church's early preachers delivered thunderous sermons emphasizing hellfire and brimstone, and partly because a crypt in the basement stored real "brimstone" (sulfur used for gunpowder) during the War of 1812, the corner of Park and Tremont where the church stands is known as Brimstone Corner.

 Park Street Church's contributions to the nation and the world have not been limited to religion.
 A number of firsts closely associated with American freedom and the church's mission of human rights and social justice have taken place here.